Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 }
 ```

-**Note: you can use `data-dv-param` in conjunction with a `data-parameter-factory` callback function.
+**Note: You can use `data-dv-param` in conjunction with a `data-parameter-factory` callback function.
 The callback function is given priority over the `data-dv-param` attributes if any duplicate properties are encountered.**

 ## Continue Tokens<a name="continue-tokens"></a>